lucyroe/AVR/publications/README_publications.md

 # AffectiveVR – **publications**

-    Last update:    August 28, 2024
+    Last update:    September 16, 2024
     Status:         in preparation

 ## Description of publications

 This directory contains the figures in the publications.
 In (`./publications/articles/figures`) you can find figures for the Selection and Evaluation phase of the AVR project that will be published in articles (currently in preparation).
-In (`./publications/thesis/figures`) you can find figures for my master thesis that is being finalized at the moment.
+In (`./publications/thesis/figures`) you can find figures for my master thesis.

      📂 publications
      ├── 📁 articles